Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

-The other difference between these estimators is the reliance (or not) on the exposure model.
-In particular, the clever covariate $h(W)$ used to define the IV-TMLE estimator depends on the inverse of $\mbox{Var}_{g_0(W)}\left(\mao(Z,W)\vert W\right)$.
-This captures the strength of the instrument in predicting the exposure given $W$, and the variance of the IV-TMLE estimators become very large when this is very small.
-To stabilise the estimators, we choose the maximum of the estimated value of $\mbox{Var}_{\hat{g}(W)}\left(\widehat{m}_a(Z,W)\vert W\right)$, and 0.025 when constructing the clever covariate for a given data set.
-Such corrections are not necessary for the IV-g estimator.
+We remark that the variance of the IV-TMLE estimators becomes very large when the term $\zeta^2(W)$ is very small.
+Since $\zeta^2(W)$ captures the strength of the instrument in predicting the exposure given $W$, the IV-TMLE estimators become unstable with large variance when the instrument is weak.
+To stabilise the estimators, we choose the maximum of the estimated value of $\zeta^2(W)$ and 0.025 when constructing the clever covariate for a given data set.